splunk/public-o11y-docs/synthetics/uptime-test/set-up-uptime-test.rst

 Custom properties
 --------------------
 Custom properties are key-value pairs you can assign to dimensions of existing MTSes after ingest.
-Custom properties are single-valued and don’t support multiple values, like ``region:northamerica`` or ``environment:prod``.
+Custom properties are single-valued and don't support multiple values, like ``region:northamerica`` or ``environment:prod``.

 Key requirements:

 * Keys must start with an uppercase or lowercase letter.
 Keys can't start with special characters or numbers.
 * The remainder of the key can contain letters, numbers, underscores and hyphens.
-* Keys can’t be named test_id or test.
+* Keys can't be named test_id or test.
 * Key size can't exceed 128 characters.